norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 This is a whole other topic in itself, so I'll stick to the assumptions made with this current set of files and let you sort out what changes you may want to make:

 - One dockerfile, named `Dockerfile`, contains all the image definitions for your deployment.
 - Each image to be deployed is targeted with the same name as the service you are deploying, i.e. the `api` image definition in your `Dockerfile` is defined as `FROM some-image:tag as api`.
-If
+If this is foreign to you check out [Naming your Builds](https://docs.docker.com/build/building/multi-stage/#name-your-build-stages).
+- Your code builds environment-agnostic, that is, the same build runs locally

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTA4NTA2ODEsLTEzNzE2MTc1NTQsLT
-E1NTU3NTMwOTIsLTExNDU2NzY4MywxNTk3Mjg3NzgzLDIwMDc2
-MDg4NDMsLTg1MDE5MTAxOV19
+eyJoaXN0b3J5IjpbLTUwMjAzODY0MCwtMTM3MTYxNzU1NCwtMT
+U1NTc1MzA5MiwtMTE0NTY3NjgzLDE1OTcyODc3ODMsMjAwNzYw
+ODg0MywtODUwMTkxMDE5XX0=
 -->